 Steinfort is your entry into the valley, but don’t look for a castle here.
 Your first castle stop actually lies in Koerich, where the late Romanesque-style castle walls stand.
 The building of this castle started in the late 12th and early 13th century, and after the 2nd half of the 18th century when the castle was no longer lived in the lack of maintenance rendered it uninhabitable.
 Building work was undertaken in the early 1950s to safeguard the crumbling structures, and the ruins are currently owned by the Luxembourg State.

 Castle Admittance: There is no general admittance into the castle.
-It is possible to visit on demand though, phone 30 85 09 for information.
+It is possible to visit on demand though, email email@example.com or phone 30 85 09 for information.
+There are also various events and concerts throughout the year that will also get you inside.

 Parking: Plenty, right next to the castle.